divio/divio-cloud-docs/how-to/deploy-generic.rst

 ..  _deploy-generic:

-How to migrate and deploy a generic web application
+How to migrate a generic web application to Divio
 ===========================================================================================

 This guide will take you through the steps to deploy a portable, vendor-neutral project, based on any suitable